Brazill-Mitchell/chingu/README.md

 # Connect X
-## Make the game as complex as you want.
+## A Customizable Game Based on Connect 4 .

-Choose the rows you want the board to have by typing it into the input field.
+Choose the number of rows you want the board to have by typing it into the input field.

 Then, press the button to create the board.